 It's always better to be a fast-growing startup and not quite in the right role than in a slow-growing or stagnant startup where people are forced to think in more territorial ways.

 Some say joining a startup is like betting on a lottery ticket.
 I say you can’t control the lottery numbers, but you can control your process for picking a startup.
 I hope this gave you some useful pointers!
-Here's a post with more high-signal questions to cover.
+Here's a deep-dive with more high-signal questions to cover.

 There are lots more to cover here, but I don’t want to drone on for too long.
 If you’d like to dive deeper on these topics (including how to evaluate the business and team, upsell yourself), check out my Negotiation Playbook.
 And if you would like 1:1 support, hit me up.